-Here, we’ve collated the ones the most likely to come true and offered our own predictions as to what we may be seeing before long.
+So what cameras are we likely to see in 2018?
+Which lines will manufacturers update?
+Here, we’ve collated the rumors that are most likely to come true and offered our own predictions as to what we may be seeing before long.

 One glimmer of hope here is the fact that Canon has developed a new full-frame sensor, the 26MP unit found inside the EOS 6D Mark II DSLR.
 There’s a possibility it may choose to use this elsewhere, although the company hasn’t traditionally used the same full-frame sensor across many models in the way that other manufacturers have.

 What we think: Despite the fact that there is very little credible information on the specs of a forthcoming EOS 7D Mark III, the current EOS 7D Mark II is well due an update.
 This is highly likely to sport a sensor that employs Canon's Dual Pixel CMOS AF technology and, if it's to compete with the likes of Nikon's D500, it really ought to offer 4K video recording too.